ZepZep/patient-similarity/README.md

 You need [Nvidia docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) for GPU support.

 The docker image starts a Jupyter server on [http://localhost:4444/](http://localhost:4444/).
 You can connect to it with your browser and use the notebooks or the terminal.
 The password is `password`.
-Alternatively, you `docker exec` bash in the container.
+Alternatively, you can `docker exec` bash in the container.

 ```
 # build docker image